baskingshark/FVNetworkUnlockPkg/README.md

 an automated way of unlocking FileVault may be required.

 This boot loader is designed to be pulled over the network and it locates and runs the standard Apple boot.efi.
-The password is currently pulled from the **password** file in the same location as the boot loader.
+The password is currently pulled from a file in the same location as the boot loader.
+The name of the password file is based on the serial number of the machine (any invalid characters are replaced with '_').

 Requirements
 ------------